 Americas and Brazil: LCS and CBLOL

 - LCS 2026 Lock-In (Jan 24 – Mar 1, Los Angeles) – an early tournament that lets teams experiment with lineups and meta reads.
+LYON took it with a 3-1 win over Cloud9 KIA.

 Together, these leagues decide which American and Brazilian teams you will see at First Stand, MSI, Esports World Cup, and Worlds 2026.